 Through deep thought and discussion students are posed numerous moral questions.
-We explore these and hope that students can use evidence that they have obtained to form an opinion.
+We explore these and hope that students are able to use evidence that they have obtained to form an opinion that is in line with society.
+Giving an opinion of the moral questions posed with a justification for their point of view.